conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 #### Running inference

-After preparing and copying the input data to the input tensor we can finally run the inference which can be done by calling to the `Invoke()` method of the interpreter.
-If the inference runs succesfully we can recover the output tensor from the model getting `typed_output_tensor` from the interpreter.
+After preparing and copying the input data to the input tensor, we can finally run the inference.
+This can be done by calling the `Invoke()` method of the interpreter.
+If the inference runs successfully, we can recover the output tensor from the model by getting `typed_output_tensor` from the interpreter.

 {% highlight cpp %}